 Being a fashion photographer might seem like an easy job full of freedom.
 Though, the reality is quite different.
-While techniques, inspiration and creativity are very important, it also requires a great deal of preparation, tough deadlines and lots of working hours.
-Here I have gathered a few essential tips for fashion photography passionate for getting ready for a photo shoot.
+While techniques, inspiration, and creativity are very important, it also requires a great deal of preparation, tough deadlines, and lots of working hours.
+Here I have gathered a few essential tips for fashion photography passionate for getting ready for a photoshoot.

 Know where you are heading to.
-Whenever you start a photo shoot, be prepared: you must have your own vision on how you want the final outcome to be.
-Plan, study and revisit, but then, leave room for changes, new inspirations or improvements.
+Whenever you start a photoshoot, be prepared: you must have your own vision on how you want the final outcome to be.
+Plan, study, and revisit, but then, leave room for changes, new inspirations, or improvements.

 Before shooting, once again, be prepared.
-Choosing the desired location in advance is of outmost importance.
-Walk around in the space; study the colours and objects/buildings in the area.
+Choosing the desired location in advance is of utmost importance.
+Walk around in the space; study the colors and objects/buildings in the area.
 Try to picture how you would like the models to pose, what should they transmit with their looks and poses.
 Focus on details: a stone, a column, a traffic light, whatever can provide a specific imprint in your photo.

 Models should be carefully selected by you.
 Make sure they possess traits and qualities that would enhance your photos.
 The model itself can change the entire result of your shoot, therefore is crucial to find models that reflect your vision.

 The right equipment should always be ready and at disposal.
-Better bringing some unnecessary tools than finding yourself in trouble because you realize you forgot that special lenses that would have been awesome right in that moment.
+Better bringing some unnecessary tools than finding yourself in trouble because you realize you forgot that special lenses that would have been awesome right at that moment.